Fake Crypto Vote Rewards Scams: ETHFI, Tonkeeper, Arc, EtherFiWC26

 If you reused passwords, installed a browser extension, or entered credentials on a fake support page, treat that as a separate account-security problem.
 Change passwords from the official sites, enable MFA, revoke unknown sessions, and check email recovery settings.

-The two scam names target different project communities, but the user problem is the same: a fake vote rewards page tries to turn wallet trust into a drainer approval.
-Splitting this into two thin pages would repeat the same recovery advice and make it harder for readers to see the shared pattern.
-This page keeps the exact $ETHFI and Kinetiq details while explaining the wallet-drainer flow behind both.
+The scam names target different project communities, but the user problem is the same: a fake vote, rewards, or airdrop page tries to turn wallet trust into a drainer approval.
+Splitting $ETHFI, Kinetiq, Grass, and PowerGacha copies into thin pages would repeat the same recovery advice and make it harder for readers to see the shared pattern.
+This page keeps the exact domain examples while explaining the wallet-drainer flow behind them.

 For nearby cases, see our guides to crypto draining attacks, fake SOL drops and wallet drainers, crypto scams in 2026, and crypto recovery scams.